prvnlhr/ecrypt_mern_pwa/README.md

 ## Overview

-eCrypt is a versatile Full Stack MERN web app that serves as a unified repository for storing essential card details (Bank, Identity, License), login credentials for apps and websites, and important documents (images).
+eCrypt is MERN PWA web app.
+It is a password manager cum vault app which can store login details, identity info, bank cards, and image-format documents.

 ## Key Features